Library Services and Procedures

 Students are expected to exhibit their best behavior while in the library.
 School rules will be enforced.
-Students should be respectful and courteous to each other and to adults.
+Students should be respectful and courteous to each other, to adults, and to library materials.

 Students should respect the property of others.
 To this end, students may not put their feet on the chairs or tables, and they are not permitted to sit on tables.
-There will be no gum, food, drinks, or make-up allowed in the library.
+There will be no gum, food or drinks allowed in the library.
 Maintaining proper conduct in the library at all times is important.